Tely 10 road race postponed due to high heat | CBC News

 "They thought it would be nice to run in the Tely 10 with their nan this year," Day said.
 "It is very disappointing, it is, but I understand why it is [postponed] because it's very hot."

-Temperatures that day hovered in the mid-20s — less than what is expected on Sunday.
+Temperatures that day hovered in the mid-20s — cooler than what is expected on Sunday.

 For experienced runners like Kelly Lee, the decision makes sense but is hard to swallow.